Fiachra McArdle

-Fiachra McArdle (born 18 August 1983 in Dundalk) is a professional footballer in the League of Ireland.
+Fiachra McArdle (born 18 August 1983 in Dundalk) is a former professional footballer, who played most of his career in the League of Ireland.

-The midfield player joined English outfit Derby County F.C. as a 15-year-old in 1998.
+The midfield player joined English outfit Derby County as a 15-year-old in 1998.
 He progressed through the club's academy and won a reserve Premier League medal in 2001.
-He was promoted to Derby's first team squad, however he failed to make an appearance, returning home in 2002.
+He was promoted to Derby's first-team squad, however he failed to make an appearance, returning home in 2002.